 At the moment, travellers from the following countries* are allowed to enter Greece – provided they have the required documentation – without the requirement for subsequent self-isolation: EU & Schengen Area countries, Albania, Australia, Northern Macedonia, Bosnia-Herzegovina, United Arab Emirates, United States of America, United Kingdom, Japan, Israel, Canada, Belarus, Lebanon, Bahrain, New Zealand, South Korea, Qatar, China, Kuwait, Ukraine, Rwanda, Russia, Saudi Arabia, Serbia, Singapore, Thailand, Montenegro, Azerbaijan, Armenia, Jordan, Moldova, Brunei and Kosovo.

 Unvaccinated travellers entering Greece from the following 16 countries – regardless of nationality – must undergo a mandatory Covid-19 rapid test at the airport they arrive at: Egypt, Albania, Argentina, Bulgaria, Brazil, Georgia, Cuba, the United Arab Emirates, India, China, Libya, Morocco, North Macedonia, Pakistan, Russia and Turkey.
-Travellers that test positive for Covid-19 will be obliged to take a PCR test and will receive further instructions.
+Travellers who test positive for Covid-19 will be obliged to take a PCR test and receive further instructions.

 Radom rapid testing on arrival

 Every traveller who arrives in Greece, regardless of the certificate in their possession, may undergo a random health screening (depending on the data provided on the PLF forms).
 If a passenger is selected for a rapid test and is positive for the coronavirus, then they must quarantine for a total of: